-Pieter Claesz, Still Life with a Skull and a Writer's Feather, 1628.
+Pieter Claesz, Still Life with a Writer's Skull and Feather, 1628.

-We have all heard the phrase "nothing lasts forever" is a saying about the fleeting nature of life, reminding us of our mortality, although most cultures today find discussion of death disturbing, it does not always been the case.
+We have all heard the expression "nothing lasts forever" it is a saying about the fleeting nature of life, reminding us of our mortality, although most cultures today find a discussion of death disturbing, it does. not always been the case.

-Exterior panel by Jan Gossaet, Diptyque de Carondelet, 1517.
+Exterior panel by Jan Gossaet, Diptych by Carondelet, 1517.

-This practice required people to detach themselves from their earthly goods and luxuries.
-The fleeting nature of these vanity objects was juxtaposed with the immortality of the soul and the idea that energy should be put to the service of the afterlife.
+This practice required people to detach themselves from their earthly possessions and luxuries.
+The fleeting nature of these vanity items was juxtaposed with the immortality of the soul and the idea that energy had to be put to the service of the hereafter.
 Of course, like many philosophies of the time, this resulted in a rich artistic imagery that is now commonplace.

 Adriaen van Utrecht, Still Life of Vanitas with Flowers and Skull, 1642.

 Artists have long been fascinated by this stoic philosophy, using the dark teachings as a springboard for their art.
-In fact, the art of the skull, which certainly has its origins in the memento mori, continues to be a popular aesthetic niche.
-The skulls, skeletons and winged skulls have all been used as powerful reminders that we will all leave this earth at some point.
-Skulls are in fact the most common symbol in the art of memento mori and are the classic symbol of mortality.
+In fact, skull art, which certainly has its origins in memento mori, continues to be a popular aesthetic niche.
+Skulls, skeletons, and winged skulls have all been used as powerful reminders that we will all be leaving this earth at some point.
+Skulls are in fact the most common symbol in memento mori art and are the classic symbol of mortality.